This easy Mushroom and Corn Sauté is a tasty side dish all year round! Naturally gluten-free and vegetarian, it’ll go with everything!

-Can I Use Fresh Corn For This Corn Mushroom Side Dish?
+Can I Use Fresh Corn Or Canned Corn For This Corn Mushroom Side Dish?

 Yes!
 If you find some great ears of corn at the farmers market or grocery store, you can use fresh instead of frozen.
 To do this, peel the corn husk and corn silk away from each corn cob.
 Using a thin-bladed knife, slice the fresh corn kernels from the cob and discard the cob.
 Use those kernels for this recipe and enjoy!

 Note – if you find corn smut (a corn fungus that is also known as Mexican truffle or huitlacoche) on your fresh corn, choose a different ear.
 You can cook with it and it has an earthy flavor, but this isn’t the best way to use that type of corn.

 This is also one of the easy recipes you can use the canned version in.
 The corn may not be quite as crisp, as canned corn tends to be a bit mushier, but it’s a substitute you can make in a pinch.

 Are You Looking For More Delicious Dinner Recipes?
 Here Are Some Of My Favorites:

 - Bacon Wrapped Pork Chops

 - Smoked Paprika Chicken Drumsticks